croysdar/clutter-map/README.md

 ---

 ### `/rooms`

 - **GET `/`**
-  Retrieves a list of all rooms.
+  Retrieves a list of all rooms for the current user.
   **Response**: `Iterable<Room>`

 - **POST `/`**